-- Physical Security Environment - The equipment is assumed to be located in a physically protected and actively monitored area.
+4325 • The equipment is assumed to be located in a physically protected and actively monitored area.
 This is normally the case with modality equipment because of other patient safety, privacy, and operational concerns.
 Similarly, the HIS systems and various archives are normally protected.
 Equipment like PACS workstations is sometimes placed in unprotected areas, but it is usually located where hospital staff monitors and limit access.
-It assumes that the threat of equipment modification is protected against by means of the physical security mechanisms.
-The network equipment that connects the computers is also assumed to be physically - The network equipment that connects the computers is also assumed to be physically protected against unauthorized connections and unauthorized modifications.
+4330 It assumes that the threat of equipment modification is protected against by means of the physical security mechanisms. physical security meenanshis.

+- The network equipment that connects the computers is also assumed to be physically protected against unauthorized connections and unauthorized modifications.
 In the treatment areas of most hospitals the network equipment is in ceilings, cableways, locked cabinets, and other protected areas.
 There is usually staff present to monitor that no unauthorized activity is taking place. - Local procedures and operations will be in place to ensure that the physical security assumptions are valid for other areas of the hospital, such as administrative offices, that may be at greater risk. - Remote locations, especially home offices, are not physically protected.
 Other means will be used to provide equivalent protection.
 This may include the use of technology such as VPN connections or HTTPS encryption.
 Use of encryption or VPN is not a complete replacement for physical security but may be part of an overall protection system.